implico/frontend-starter/README.md

 or
 `gulp dev:watch`

-The default task - gulp watches for any changes in your src directory and runs the appropiate task.
+Gulp watches for any changes in your src directory and runs the appropiate task.